Child playing with her mother.

 Your application must include:

-• A personal letter, describing the desire to pursue advanced training as well as your specific area of interest
+• A personal letter expressing your desire for advanced training and specifying your area of interest.

-If your training will include a research component, then you must also submit a brief description of your proposed project and a letter of support from your proposed supervisor
+• If applicable, a brief description of your research project and a letter of support from your proposed supervisor.

-Applications are accepted throughout the year with flexible start dates.
 All applications will be reviewed by the Residency Program Committee in Pediatric Hematology/Oncology.
-Suitable candidates will be invited for an in-person interview prior to final decision.
+Suitable candidates will be invited for an in-person interview before final decisions are made.

 hmance@hsc.mb.ca